elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/scheduling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Using setInterval can cause performance issues, especially if the interval duration is too short, leading to higher CPU and memory usage and reduced user experience, especially on low-end devices.<br /><br />
+  <div><strong>Interview Response:</strong> Using setInterval can cause performance issues, especially if the interval duration is too short, leading to higher CPU and memory usage and reduced user experience, especially on low-end devices.
   </div>
   </div>
 </details>